-- (1) An inspector must not give a biosecurity clearance for goods that are or contain an organism specified in Schedule 2 of the Hazardous Substances and New Organisms Act 1996 or for a new organism. - (1A) However, subsection (1) does not prohibit an inspector from giving a biosecurity clearance for goods the importation of which involves, or might involve, an incidentally imported new organism. - (2) Where any new organism is an organism for which- - (a) the Authority has given approval for importation into containment in accordance with sections 42 or 45 of the Hazardous Substances and New Organisms Act 1996: and - (b) there is in existence a containment facility approved as meeting the standard set by the Authority; and - (c) the organism is able to go to that facility,-
+- (1) An inspector must not give a biosecurity clearance for goods that are or contain an organism specified in Schedule 2 of the Hazardous Substances and New Organisms Act 1996 or for a new organism. - (1A) However, subsection (1) does not prohibit an inspector from giving a biosecurity clearance for goods the importation of which involves, or might involve, an incidentally imported new organism. - (2) Where any new organism is an organism for which- - (a) the Authority has given approval for importation into containment in accordance with sections 42 or 45 of the Hazardous Substances and New Organisms Act 1996: and any inspector may authorise that organism to go to that containment facility.

+- (b) there is in existence a containment facility approved as meeting the standard set by the Authority; and - (c) the organism is able to go to that facility,-